senseiwells/EssentialClient/README.md

 * Type: `Boolean`
 * Default Value: `false`

-## waterFovMultiplier
-Determines the percentage of Fov scaling when fully submerged in water
-* Type: `Integer`
-* Default Value: `0`

-## soulSpeedFovMultiplier
-Determines the percentage of Fov scaling when walking on soil soul or soul sand
-* Type: `Integer`
-* Default Value: `0`

 ## disableHotbarScrolling
 This will prevent you from scrolling in your hotbar
 * Type: `Boolean`